BladeZhenLei/Finite-Field-Riemann-Hypothesis/README.md

 As of now, it remains to be a mystery whether this zeta function have a special meaning.

+## Quantum Chaos
+The study of spacing of the non-trivial Riemann Zeta zeros is a GUE emsemble.

 <p/>
 <script type="text/javascript" charset="utf-8" src=" https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML, https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>